Colonialism in Nigeria: positive and negative impacts of Nigerian colonization

 Positive effects of British rule in Nigeria

 While widely viewed in a negative light, colonialism did have some positive impacts.
-Here are some of the advantages that Nigeria accrued from the period of British rule.
+Here are some of the advantages of colonialism in Nigeria.

 For example, the post-colonial systems of governance in the country saw a clear separation of powers between different arms of government, a fact that played a significant role in conflict avoidance.
 Additionally, the idea of the country's written constitution arose from colonization.